-- 4.1 Unilateral effects can arise in a horizontal merger when one firm merges with a competitor that previously provided a competitive constraint, allowing the merged entity profitably to raise prices or degrade non-price aspects of its competitive offering (such as quality, range, service and innovation) on its own and without needing to coordinate with its rivals.
-Unilateral effects giving rise to an SLC can occur in relation to customers at any level of a supply chain, for example at a wholesale level or retail level (or both), and is not limited to end consumers. - 4.2 The competitive constraint eliminated by a merger may be an existing constraint, or a potential or future constraint.
-The following sections discuss the CMA's approach to losses of existing competition, including issues relating to differentiated products (including two-sided platforms and local mergers) and undifferentiated products.
-The assessment of mergers involving losses of potential competition is discussed in the section on Potential competition. - 4.3 Horizontal unilateral effects are the most common type of effect that gives rise to competition concerns in mergers considered by the CMA.
+- 4.1 Unilateral effects can arise in a horizontal merger when one firm merges with a competitor that previously provided a competitive constraint, allowing the merged entity profitably to raise prices or degrade non-price aspects of its competitive offering (such as quality, range, service and innovation) on its own and without needing to coordinate with its rivals.77 Unilateral effects giving rise to an SLC can occur in relation to customers at any level of a supply chain, for example at a wholesale level or retail level (or both), and is not limited to end consumers. - 4.2 The competitive constraint eliminated by a merger may be an existing constraint, or a potential or future constraint.
+The following sections discuss the CMA's approach to losses of existing competition, including issues relating to differentiated products (including two-sided platforms and local mergers) and undifferentiated products.78 The assessment of mergers involving losses of potential competition is discussed in Chapter 5. - 4.3 Horizontal unilateral effects are the most common type of theory of harm that gives rise to competition concerns in mergers considered by the CMA.
 While the following sections discuss the theory of harm in greater detail, the concern under horizontal unilateral effects essentially relates to the elimination of a competitive constraint by removing an alternative that customers could switch to.
 The CMA's main consideration is whether there are sufficient remaining good alternatives to constrain the merged entity post-merger.
 Where there are few existing suppliers, the merger firms enjoy a strong position or exert a strong constraint on each other, or the remaining constraints on the merger firms are weak, competition concerns are likely.
-Furthermore, in markets with a limited likelihood of entry or expansion, any given lessening of competition will give rise to greater competition concerns. - 4.4 While the following sections discuss certain aspects of the CMA's approach in the context of horizontal mergers, many will also be relevant to non-horizontal mergers (which are discussed further in Chapter 7).
+Furthermore, in markets with a limited likelihood of entry or expansion, any given lessening of competition will give rise to greater competition concerns. - 4.4 One way in which the CMA may assess whether there are sufficient remaining alternatives is through a consideration of measures of concentration.
+Concentration can be measured in different ways, and the relevance of different measures to a given assessment will depend on the specific circumstances of a case.
+Measures of concentration might include, for example: shares of supply (by volume, by value, of capacity, or other

-&lt;sup>72 In these guidelines, the CMA may use 'price' as shorthand for other forms of competitive parameter, including quality, range, or service.
+77 In these guidelines, the CMA may use 'price' as shorthand for other forms of competitive parameter, including quality, range, or service.
 For example, instead of raising prices post-merger, a merged entity may find it profitable to degrade quality, reduce range or lower service levels.

-&lt;sup>73 The large majority of mergers that the CMA examines involve products or services that are differentiated along at least some dimensions.
+78 The large majority of mergers that the CMA examines involve products or services that are differentiated along at least some dimensions.